RealVulnerabilityEdu/GhIssuesFromSarif/README.md

-# Generating Issue Data from SARIF Files
+# Assembling Issue Data with SARIF Files

 This repository contains the toolkit that generates data that can be used in issue tracking systems, such as GitHub Issues.
 This toolkit has a companion GitHub Action